Compliance and Ethics Training FAQ

 Who gets notified if I need training?

 UTLearn will notify you via email approximately 30 days and 7 days before your training is due.
 If your training remains incomplete after the due date, additional email reminders are sent to you.
-If you have not completed the training after 30 days passed the due date, your supervisor will be notified.
+If you have not completed the training after 30 days beyond the due date, your supervisor will be notified.
 You and your supervisor will be reminded every 30 days after your due date until you complete the training.

 Do I have to take the training all at the same time, or in any particular order?

-No. Each course can be taken separately and in any order.
-However, we suggest you review and acknowledge the Compliance and Ethics Guide in Workday first if you are a new employee.
-Some courses are required by law, such as EEO (including information about sexual harassment), and Cybersecurity training, and some courses are required before you are allowed access to certain systems or databases.
-We recommend you take these as soon as possible and before the due date.
+If you are a new employee, we suggest you review and acknowledge the Compliance and Ethics Guide in Workday first as part of your on-boarding process.
+Some courses are required by law and some courses are required before you are allowed access to certain systems or databases.
+We recommend you take the courses assigned to you as soon as possible and before the due date to ensure business continuity.
 Most courses take less than 30 minutes to complete.

-You, your supervisor, and and select administrative officers will receive regular reminders until all required courses have been completed.
+You, your supervisor, and select administrative officers will receive regular reminders until all required courses have been completed.

 I want to have an online training module hosted on UTLearn and/or require university employees to take it.
 How do I do that?